 Once you have a considerable number of customers in your database, it is time to leverage the same.

 - Create a BUZZ during your restaurant opening by sending SMS invitation with an offer code for lunch/dinner.

 - Promote special menus of your restaurant regularly.

 - Make attractive special event reminders and promote them frequently.

 - Use emoji’s in your text message, as people relate more to your business when it touches their emotions.

 - Use MMS for promoting attractive deals or offers, and to create a visual experience.

-- Nurture the existing customers with special offers, mobile coupons and promotions.
+- Nurture existing customers with special offers, mobile coupons, and promotions.

 - Always make sure you target the customers based on the zip code to boost the response rate.